Becker Muscular Dystrophy (BMD) in Children

 - Weakness in arms and shoulders

-The symptoms of Becker muscular dystrophy can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+other health conditions.
+Make sure your child sees their healthcare provider for

-weakness is a result of destroyed muscle tissue or nerve damage.
+tests check if muscle weakness is a result of muscle or nerve damage.

 Muscle biopsy.
 A small sample of muscle tissue is taken